fochoao/OpenSSL_3.0.2_x64/README.md

 # OpenSSL 3.0.2 x64

- Put the next variables in Path Environment.
+ Put the next variables of Environment, and add the folders to path, You can skip however data and prviate folders.

  Each variable is named should be set, first one is, OPENSSLDIR which should contain as path: C:\Program Files\Common Files\SSL, Next one is, ENGINESDIR with this specific path: C:\Program Files\OpenSSL\lib\engines-3,